HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 }
 ```

-Add dependencies in your project `build.gradle.kts`.
+Add dependencies in your project's `build.gradle.kts`.

 > Kotlin DSL